 If you rent your home, apartment, or spare room for more than 14 days in a year, you are required to pay taxes on the income.
-Rent includes all the money you receive for the use of your property and any services or “extras” you tack on, like cleaning fees or meals.
+That includes all the money you receive for the use of your property and any services or “extras” you tack on, like cleaning fees or meals.

-Can I deduct my Airbnb rental expenses?
+Can I deduct expenses for my Airbnb/Vrbo rental?

-Cleaning and maintenance fees, including laundry and cleaning supplies you purchase
+- Cleaning and maintenance fees, including laundry and cleaning supplies you purchase

-Property insurance and private mortgage insurance (PMI)
+- Property insurance and private mortgage insurance (PMI)

-Repairs made to the rental property, including furniture and appliances
+- Repairs made to the rental property, including furniture and appliances

-Mortgage loan interest
+- Mortgage loan interest

-Vacation rental host sites like Airbnb, HomeAway and VRBO will send a Form 1099-K to hosts who have more than 200 reservations and who earn over $20,000.
+Vacation rental host sites like Airbnb, HomeAway, and Vrbo will send a Form 1099-K to hosts who have more than 200 reservations and who earn over $20,000.
 They will also send you a form if you had taxes withheld from your payouts so you can claim your withholdings on your return.

 If I don’t get a tax form, do I still owe taxes?

-If you are audited, you’ll need to have records of your rental expenses and income.
-If you were eligible for the Master’s exception, you’ll need to be able to show that your rental time was, in fact, less than two weeks.
+If you are audited, you’ll need to have records of your expenses and income to match.
+If you are eligible for the Master’s exception, you’ll need to be able to show that your rental time was, in fact, less than two weeks.

 Am I self-employed as a rental host?

-If the room or home you list is used only for renting, and if you provide over-the-top services for your guests (like meals and cleaning services), you would be considered self-employed by the IRS.
-In other words, if your Airbnb or VRBO rental looks more like a traditional bed & breakfast, you would need to start paying self-employment tax in addition to your rental tax.
+If the room or home you list is used only for renting, and if you provide over-the-top services for your guests (like meals and cleaning services), you could be considered self-employed by the IRS.
+In other words, if your Airbnb or Vrbo rental looks more like a traditional bed & breakfast, you would need to start paying self-employment tax in addition to your rental tax.
 Self-employment tax is a 15.3% tax that covers Medicare and Social Security.

-Do I have to report occupancy tax?
+Do I have to collect occupancy tax?

 The rate and rules for occupancy tax vary by country, state, county, and city.
-Airbnb and VRBO only collect occupancy tax for you if you live in select areas.
+Airbnb and Vrbo only collect occupancy tax for you if you live in select areas.
 If this is the case, the amount of tax will appear on your listing’s public page.
 For all others, you are responsible for collecting occupancy tax and sending it in yourself.